az4mary/business_review/assets/chat/zyne-store-site-map.md

 # TASK 2

-There are lots of files inside this repo that will not impact the customer facing website so perform another quick read of each file/title and reorganize them into folders based on relationships without breaking the website.
+There are lots of files inside this repo that will not impact the customer facing website so perform another quick read of each file/title and reorganize them into folders by moving based on relationships without breaking the website.

+⚠️ DO NOT Delete any content or file or folder - instead mark them for deletion with rationale in your report.

 Open the file "D:\PROJECTS\GITHUB\az4mary\zyne.store\assets\chat\zyne-store-site-map-report.md” and write a summary of file structure and organization done.
 Reply `DONE` in the chat conversation after you have updated the file with your comment.